High memory usage with Saxon/C + PHP

 Performance issues are sometimes difficult to get to the bottom of the cause.
 The memory should not blow up on Saxon/C as it does, maybe there are hotspots in the stylesheet which is causing the memory problem.
 I am investigating it further.

-#6 Updated by O'Neil Delpratt 11 months ago
+#6 Updated by O'Neil Delpratt about 1 year ago

 I managed to run the PHP script in the browser using a pre-release of Saxon/C on Excelsior JET 15.3 (MP1) enterprise which shows some improvements with the running time and memory.
 We are now turning our attentions to the profiling of the memory usage.

-#7 Updated by O'Neil Delpratt 11 months ago
+#7 Updated by O'Neil Delpratt about 1 year ago

 - Tracker changed from Support to Bug